 Bible Reading: Psalm 46:1-3

-Jesus knew what it was like not to have a home.
-His brothers and sisters weren’t exactly excited about his public ministry.
-They may have even labeled him the family laughingstock.
+It might be a surprise that Jesus knew how it felt when the welcome mat was missing at home.
+His brothers and sisters weren’t exactly excited about his ministry (see John 7:5).
 Besides that, he was homeless as he traveled throughout Israel for the last three years of his earthly life (see Matthew 8:20).
-Given all that, where did he get his sense of belonging?
-Or, better yet, who gave it to him?

-Jesus leaned on the undeniable fact that he belonged to his Father.
-He couldn’t see the Father any more than you can.
+So where did Jesus get that important sense of belonging?
+Jesus leaned on the fact that he belonged to his Father.
+When he lived on earth, Jesus couldn’t see the Father any more than you can.
 But he knew his Father was with him, and that knowledge gave him a peace and security that kept him going.
+He knew the truth of Psalm 90:1: “Lord, through all the generations you have been our home!”